RaJIk470/vimrc/README.md

 And type `:PluginInstall` in vim

-set as default text editor in terminal
+set as a default text editor in terminal

 `export EDITOR=vim`